You found our list of fun video call games.

 This list includes:

-- video conference games
+- video conference games to play with colleagues

-- games to play on video calls
+- games to play on video call with friendss

-- fun conference call games
+- fun conference call games for the office

 So, here is the list.